rgnix-pro/vmware-workstation-autostart/README.md

 ﻿# vmware-ws-autostart
-#### This is a start app for VMware workstart to auto start VM's on windows reboot.
+This is a start app for VMware workstart to auto start VM's on windows reboot.

+## edit config.json to match your paths

 #### Add vm-start.exe  to your startup folder on windows
 `windows+r shell:startup `